OPSkins/wax-realtime-feed-docs/README.md

-WAX Express Trade realtime feed api
+WAX Realtime Feed API
 ============================================

 # Description
-WAX real time feed api application has the purpose of provide real time events related to case openings that happens in the WAX blockchain.
+WAX real time feed api application has the purpose of provide real time events related to case openings that happen on the WAX Blockchain.

 ## How to use it?